MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/install-configure-warehouse-management-app.md

     ![Register an application wizard.](media/app-connect-azure-register-wizard.png "Register an application wizard")

 1. Your new app registration is opened.
-Make a note of the **Application (client) ID** value, because you will need it later.
+Make a note of the **Application (client) ID** value, because you'll need it later.
 This ID will be referred to later in this article as the *client ID*.

     ![Application (client) ID.](media/app-connect-azure-app-id.png "Application (client) ID")

 1. In the **Manage** list, select **Certificate & secrets**.
 Then select one of the following buttons, depending on how you want to configure the app for authentication.
 (For more information, see the [Authenticate by using a certificate or client secret](#authenticate) section later in this article.)

     - **Upload certificate** – Upload a certificate to use as a secret.
 We recommend this approach, because it's more secure and can also be automated more completely.
 If you're running the Warehouse Management mobile app on Windows devices, make a note of the **Thumbprint** value that is shown after you upload the certificate.
-You will need this value when you configure the certificate on Windows devices.
+You'll need this value when you configure the certificate on Windows devices.
     - **New client secret** – Create a key by entering a key description and a duration in the **Passwords** section, and then select **Add**.
 Make a copy of the key, and store it securely.

     ![Certificate & secrets.](media/app-connect-azure-authentication.png "Certificate & secrets")